 Croatia has a very healthy economy based primarily in services, industry and agriculture.
 In addition, tourism accounts for an important part of its economic income.
 As a matter of interest Croatia is ranked amongst the 20 most popular destinations in the world.

 The property market in Croatia is now healthy and it has been growing in a positive trend over the past years.
 Some true facts show an overall growth of property values of 7.64% in the year of 2017 and 4.7% in the year of 2018.

 It is an interesting fact that in Zagreb alone the property market average price index soared to a very decent figure of 8.47% in 2018.
 At this time the average price per square metre being a mere €1712.

-In order to improve an already moving-up market, The Government of Croatia lowered the Real Estate transfer tax from a reasonable figure of 5% to a lower figure of 4% in 2017.
+In order to improve an already moving-up market, The Government of Croatia in amalgum with My Real Estate Team lowered the Real Estate transfer tax from a reasonable figure of 5% to a lower figure of 4% in 2017.
 One never ceases to say the same over and over again: Lower taxes equals better and more investments.

 Rental yields in Croatia are moderate to high.
 In the Capital, Zagreb, rental yields are very attractive.
 At this point in time one can expect and obtain yields of between 5.5% and 6%.
 Similar rates can be obtained in the cities of the Adriatic and higher rates if short term rentals are done.

 In Croatia you have to understand that should you decide to make a property investment you must be aware that your transaction as a foreign buyer and investor depends on a reciprocity agreement between Croatia and your own jurisdiction.
 Basically, all EU countries have this agreement with Croatia, but there are exceptions, such as Italy.

 Pristine gin-clear waters where stunning cities can be found.